 4. Roll out the scraps to use up any leftovers.

-IMG_62995.
+cheese filled Vareniki 5.
 To cook vareniki; bring a large pot of water to a boil (about halfway full.)
-Add vareniki and boil for 5 minutes from the time you throw them in.
+Add vareniki and boil for 5 minutes from the time they are added.
 They should float up to the top.

 6. Toss cooked vareniki in some butter and serve with sour cream.